Nick McKenzie: Terrorism

+Corruption

-In 2009, a report by McKenzie and colleague Richard Baker into foreign bribery involving Reserve Bank of Australia subsidiaries sparked a national scandal.
-It led to Australia's first-ever foreign bribery prosecution in 2011 and guilty pleas of RBA firms Securency and Note Printing Australia.
+In 2009, McKenzie and colleague Richard Baker investigated foreign bribery involving Reserve Bank of Australia subsidiaries.
+The report led to Australia's first-ever foreign bribery prosecution in 2011 and guilty pleas from RBA firms Securency and Note Printing Australia.
 McKenzie and Baker were awarded a Walkley Award for Investigative Reporting for their investigation, which also led to the governor of the Reserve Bank, Glenn Stevens, testifying before a Senate committee to respond to allegations the bank mishandled the scandal.

+In 2010, McKenzie and investigative reporters Ben Schneiders and Royce Millar revealed political parties were storing personal information about voters, raising privacy concerns.
+The three were later charged with numerous counts of unauthorised access to data.
+They subsequently admitted responsibility for the database access as part of a court diversion program, avoiding a conviction.
+The trio's barrister said there was a public interest in whether political parties should maintain such data and that investigative journalists provide "genuine service to this community".
+The Age published a news article acknowledging the unlawful conduct, while editor-in-chief Andrew Holden defended the reporting, stating investigative journalists needed to report public interest stories.
-In 2012, McKenzie’s reporting on corruption and organised crime within the Australian Customs service was recognised with a Walkley Award.
-The reporting led to reforms of the Australian customs service announced in 2013 by Home Affairs Minister Jason Clare and overseen by former NSW judge James Wood.

-In 2012, McKenzie obtained confidential Victoria Police files documenting the suicides of at least 40 people sexually abused by Catholic clergy in Victoria.
+In 2012, McKenzie's reporting on corruption and organised crime within the Australian Customs Service was recognised with a Walkley Award.
+The reporting led to reforms of the Australian Customs Service announced in 2013 by Home Affairs Minister Jason Clare and overseen by former NSW judge James Wood.
+In 2012 McKenzie obtained confidential Victoria Police files documenting the suicides of at least 40 people sexually abused by Catholic clergy in Victoria.
 Victorian Premier Ted Baillieu immediately called a parliamentary inquiry into abuse allegations by religious clergy.

-A 2012 interview McKenzie conducted with sports scientist Steven Dank was used by Australia’s anti-doping agency ASADA in its controversial doping case against the Essendon Football Club.

-In 2014, a news story by McKenzie on Four Corners into abuse in disability care homes led to a Victorian Ombudsman inquiry and a federal senate inquiry, which recommended a royal commission that was later announced by the Morrison Government.

-McKenzie has been involved in many high profile stories.
-He interviewed Australian terrorist leader Abdul Nacer Benbrika before Benbrika was prosecuted for leading terror cells in Sydney and Melbourne.
-During Benbrika’s court case, the public prosecutor told the court that Benbrika was covertly recorded by authorities claiming that he had threatened McKenzie, telling him to “watch yourself” and that he knew how to find the reporter.

-In 2014, a report co-authored by McKenzie on an undisclosed multi-million dollar payment to Hong Kong chief executive CY Leung from Australian company UGL, prompted widespread calls for Leung's resignation and sparked an investigation by Hong Kong authorities.
+In 2014, a report co-authored by McKenzie on an undisclosed multi-million dollar payment to Hong Kong chief executive CY Leung from Australian company UGL prompted widespread calls for Leung's resignation and sparked an investigation by Hong Kong authorities.
 In 2016, McKenzie and Baker revealed the Unaoil oil industry corruption scandal that implicated some of the world's biggest oil industry firms, including Rolls-Royce, ABB, Petrofac and Halliburton in alleged corruption involving a Monaco firm called Unaoil.
-In 2019, the founders of Unaoil pleaded guilty to bribery and corruption offences in the United States.
+In 2019, two members of the family which runs Unaoil pleaded guilty to bribery and corruption offences in the United States.